-For anyone who is from New Zealand!
-My Cup NZ is a New Zealand based company that provides a selection of safe, healthy and eco conscious alternatives to disposable menstrual products.
-Their mission is to end poverty in New Zealand with their free cup program, student program and providing educational resources about re-usable products!
-They sell menstrual cups, modibodi underwear, organic pads and period product accessories like cleaning soap, pouches for reusable pads, and menstrual sponges.
-Mobidodi is an Australian company; their underwear is made out of high quality, tech savvy fabrics (like bamboo, merino perform wool and microfiber) that are stain resistant and odour fighting to make sure that you stay comfortable throughout your entire period.
+My Cup NZ is a New Zealand-based company that provides a selection of safe, healthy, and eco-conscious alternatives to disposable menstrual products.
+Their mission is to end poverty in New Zealand with their free cup program, student program, and by providing educational resources about reusable products!
+They sell menstrual cups, menstrual underwear, organic pads, and period product accessories like cleaning soap, pouches for reusable pads, and menstrual sponges.

 The Cup Foundation is a non-profit organization that empowers underprivileged young adults worldwide by providing them with sustainable menstrual cups and comprehensive education on sexuality and reproductive rights.
 According to their website, in 2015 UNICEF and the World Health Organization estimated that at least five hundred million people lack sufficient resources to manage their periods.
-With insufficient menstrual solutions, many young adults miss a week of school each month or they drop out for good.
-Too often these people even engage in transactional sex to make money for pads and tampons.
-Since it’s beginning, the Cup Foundation has reached close to 10,000 young adults aged 11-16 in Kenya!
+With insufficient menstrual solutions, many young adults miss a week of school each month, or they drop out permanently.
+Too often these people even engage in transactional sex to make money so they can afford pads and tampons.
+Since its inception, The Cup Foundation has impacted close to 10,000 young adults aged 11-16 in Kenya!
 These young adults now have higher attendance in school and are better able to concentrate during lessons.
-“We believe talking about menstruation necessities a broader discussion about related subjects like sex, pregnancy, unsafe abortions, HIV, reproductive rights etc. Knowledge most underprivileged youths lack but desperately need.”
-It’s important to understand that just because a culture doesn’t talk about this subject, that it shouldn’t be discussed.
-It’s people like this that help bring more safety and education into countries that would otherwise shame those who menstruate.
+It’s important to understand that just because a culture doesn’t talk about this subject, that does not mean it shouldn’t be discussed.
+It is organizations like this that help bring safety and additional education into countries that would otherwise shame those who menstruate.

 (DISCLAIMER: I am referring to everyone as people instead of women and girls, because not every person who identifies as a women or girl menstruates.
 However, these organization’s do use the term women and girl through out their website.
 This choice was a personal preference and if you have any questions I would love to chat.)